 17. Pound cake

 Pound cake, like a classic sponge cake, is the perfect ladyfinger substitute for tiramisu lovers.
-Use it to make a traditional dessert base or make a "naked" tiramisu.
+Use it to make a traditional dessert base or a "naked" tiramisu.

 Start with placing cake layers on a plate and brushing them with cold coffee on both sides.
 Then spread half of the mascarpone cream and cover with another cake layer.
 Finish off with cream and cocoa powder.